cjacker/opensource-toolchain-8051/README.md

 ```

 The usage of emu8051 is very simple, please read the docs or have a try to figure out how to use it.

+Another good choice is `edsim51`, free but not opensource, it is worth a try.

 # Programming